LaMP: Learning Vision-Language-Action Policy with 3D Scene Flow as Latent Motion Prior: Related Work

 \subsection{World Model for Visuomotor Policy}

 To address the limitation of reactive policies, world model approaches predict future states before action generation.
 Pixel-space methods~\cite{unipi,susie,worldvla,dreamvla} offer high expressivity but dedicate substantial capacity to reconstructing visual appearance, distracting optimization from learning actionable kinematics.
 Motion-space methods provide a more control-aligned abstraction by operating directly on geometric dynamics. $\mathcal{F}_1$~\cite{f1} and mimic-video~\cite{mimic_video} condition action synthesis on predicted future visual representations.
-3DFlowAction~\cite{3dflowaction}, 3D FDP~\cite{3dFlowDiffusion}, and TraceGen~\cite{tracegen} further ground this prediction in 3D space, using predicted flow trajectories or traces as structured motion priors.
+3DFlowAction~\cite{3dflowaction}, 3D FDP~\cite{3dFlowDiffusion}, NovaFlow~\cite{novaflow}, and TraceGen~\cite{tracegen} further ground this prediction in 3D space, using predicted flow trajectories or traces as structured motion priors~\cite{lin2026chronoflow}.
 While 3D spatial priors improve physical grounding over pixel-space methods, these approaches share a common limitation: they function as standalone pipelines trained per task, without access to pretrained VLMs for semantic understanding or cross-task transfer.
 LaMP takes a different position.
 Rather than treating 3D flow prediction as a standalone world model, we integrate it as an internal latent prior within a pretrained VLA framework, enabling embodiment-agnostic knowledge sharing and language-conditioned control with a single unified policy.
-To our knowledge, LaMP is the first work to integrate dense 3D scene flow prediction as a latent prior within a pretrained VLA framework.
+Unlike prior 3D-aware VLAs~\cite{sun2025geovla,qu2025spatialvla} that inject \emph{current-frame} 3D geometry, LaMP integrates a \emph{future, chunk-level} dense 3D scene-flow prior within a pretrained VLA framework.
 Prior 3D flow methods~\cite{3dflowaction,3dFlowDiffusion,tracegen} operate as standalone pipelines without VLM semantic pretraining.
 We found naive fusion of 3D features into VLM layers causes representational collapse, necessitating our gated cross-attention design.